Funding for day activity centres catering to adults with disabilities increased by $3 million a year

-In areas where demand for these centres or DACs is higher than the number of places available, the Government is studying the longer-term demand for DACs.
+The Government is studying the longer-term demand for these centres in areas where it is higher than the number of places available.

-It will also look into setting up new DACs in areas where demand is expected to exceed the current supply.
+It will also look into setting up new centres in areas where demand is expected to exceed the current supply.

-Mr Chua was responding to Ms Cheryl Chan (East Coast GRC), who asked if DACs can cope with demand in the next five years, and whether there are plans to cut waiting times for enrolment.
+Mr Chua was responding to Ms Cheryl Chan (East Coast GRC), who asked if day activity centres can cope with demand in the next five years, and whether there are plans to cut waiting times for enrolment.

-There are 31 DACs as at April, said Mr Chua, with about 1,700 places in total.
+There are 31 day activity centres as at April, said Mr Chua, with about 1,700 places in total.

 About 78 per cent of places at these centres, which are funded by the Ministry of Social and Family Development (MSF), have been filled.

-When someone applies to a centre with no vacancies, SG Enable - an agency that provides services for people with disabilities - will refer caregivers to other DACs with spare capacity.
+When someone applies to a centre with no vacancies, SG Enable - an agency that provides services for people with disabilities - will refer caregivers to other centres with spare capacity.

 It will also explore alternative support services with caregivers, such as home-based services, and respite services for caregivers, said Mr Chua.

-He added that MSF would continually monitor and review funding support and programmes to meet the needs of persons with disabilities and their caregivers.
+He added that MSF would continually monitor and review funding support and programmes to meet the needs of people with disabilities and their caregivers.

 Mr Chua also responded to a question from Ms He Ting Ru (Sengkang GRC), on whether a ban on visitors to pre-schools, including parents and parents of newly enrolled children, is still in place.